bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 - isolation from each other,
 - and durability.

-Let us examine these basic properties so that we understand how concurrent data access issues are resolved with their help.
+Let us examine these basic properties to understand how concurrent data access issues are resolved with their help.

 !!! danger "A transaction is just a tool"
-    A transaction, similarly to mutextes provides by an operating system of programming framework, is just a tool provided to the software developer.
+    A transaction, similarly to mutexes provides by an operating system of programming framework, is just a tool provided to the software developer.
 The proper usage is the responsibility of the developer.

 ### Transactions basic properties

 #### Atomicity

-Atomic execution means, that we have a sequence of operations, and this sequence is meaningful only when all of it is executed.
+Atomic execution means that we have a sequence of operations, and this sequence is meaningful only when all of it is executed.
 In other words, partial execution must be prohibited.
-In database systems we often need multiple statements to achieve our goal, hence the sequence of steps.
+In database systems, we often need multiple statements to achieve our goal, hence the sequence of steps.

 Let us imaging the checkout process in a webshop:

 1. The order is recorded in the database with the provided data
-1. The amount of stock is decreased by one, since one piece was sold
+1. The amount of stock is decreased by one since one piece was sold

 These steps only make sense together.
-Given, that an order has been recorded, the amount of stock must be compensated, otherwise the data becomes invalid and we sell more products than we have.
+Given that an order has been recorded, the amount of stock must be compensated; otherwise, the data becomes invalid, and we sell more products than we have.
 Thus, we must not abort the sequence of steps in the middle.

-This is what atomicity guarantees: **if executing a sequence of steps has begun, either all steps have to complete successfully, or the initial state from before the modification must be restored**.
+This is what atomicity guarantees: **if executing a sequence of steps has begun, all steps have to complete successfully or the initial state before the modification must be restored**.

 #### Consistency

-The consistency rules of the database is described by the integrity requirements, such as the record referenced by a foreign key must exist.
-There are other types of consistency requirements too; e.g. in the Neptun system, there cannot be more students registered for an exam than the limit.
+The database's consistency rules are described by the integrity requirements, such as the record referenced by a foreign key must exist.
+There are other types of consistency requirements; e.g., there cannot be more students registered for an exam than the limit in the Neptun system.

 Transactions ensure that our database is always in a consistent state.
-While a transaction is in progress, temporary inconsistencies may arise, similarly to the interim state between the two steps of the sequence of operations above.
-However, at the end of transaction, consistency must be restored.
+While a transaction is in progress, temporary inconsistencies may arise, similarly to the interim state between the two steps of the sequence of the operation above.
+However, at the end of the transaction, consistency must be restored.
 In other words: **transactions enforce transition between consistent states**.

 #### Durability

 Durability prescribes that the **effect of a transaction is durable**, that is, the results are not lost.
-Practically it means that the modifications performed by a transaction must be flushed to persistent storage (i.e. disk).
+Practically it means that the modifications performed by a transaction must be flushed to persistent storage (i.e., disk).

-There are two types of errors in database systems that can lead to data corruption: soft crash and hard crash. **Soft crash** means the database process terminates and the content of memory is lost.
-Transactions offer protection from these kind of crashes.
+There are two types of errors in database systems that can lead to data corruption: soft crash and hard crash. **Soft crash** means the database process terminates, and the content of memory is lost.
+Transactions offer protection from these kinds of crashes.
 A **hard crash** means that the disk is also affected.
-Only a backup can offer protection here.
+Only a backup can provide protection here.

 #### Isolation

-By isolation we mean to isolate the effect of transactions from each other.
+By isolation, we mean to isolate the effect of transactions from each other.
 That is, when writing our query, we do not need to concern ourselves with other concurrent transactions; the system will handle this aspect.
-The developer can write queries *as if* they were executed in the system alone and the system will guarantee that it will **prohibit those concurrency issues that we do not want to deal with**.
+The developer can write queries *as if* they were executed in the system alone, and the system will guarantee that it will **prohibit those concurrency issues that we do not want to deal with**.

-Actually, the system will still run transactions concurrently.
-However, it guarantees to schedule the transactions so that they will not violate the rules of the isolation level requested by the transaction.
+The system will still run transactions concurrently.
+However, it guarantees to schedule the transactions to not violate the rules of the isolation level requested by the transaction.
 Therefore, all transactions need to specify the requested *isolation level*.

 ## Isolation problems and isolation levels

-Before we can discuss the isolation levels, first, we need to understand the types of problems that concurrency can cause.
+Before we can discuss the isolation levels, we need to first understand the types of problems that concurrency can cause.

 ### Problems